andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

 ;; => 121922 TPS
 ```

-SQLite supports nested transactions with `SAVEPOINT` this lets us have fine grained transaction rollback whilst still batching our writes.
+SQLite supports nested transactions with `SAVEPOINT` this lets us have fine-grained transaction rollback whilst still batching our writes.
 If a transaction fails it won't cause the batch to fail.
 The only case where the whole batch will fail is in the case of power loss/or a hard crash.

 ## What about concurrent reads?

 Generally systems have a mix of reads and writes, somewhere in the region of 75% reads to 25% writes.
-So lets add some writes.
+So let's add some writes.

 ```clojure
 (tx-per-second 1000000